Regional Art exhibition (Leningrad, 1980): Contributed artworks

-Art works created in years 1979–1980 were selected for the exhibition, with only a some earlier works.
+Art works created in years 1979–1980 were selected for the exhibition, with only some earlier works.
 All of the selections were being exhibited for the first time.
 Some of them were subsequently found in the collections of leading Soviet Art museums, as well as domestic and foreign galleries and collectors.

 Historical genre was represented by the works of "From the diary of Leningrad Siege", "Nobody is forgotten" by Piotr Belousov, "The rank and file of the October Revolution" by Dmitry Buchkin, "Northern Society" by Lev Chegorovsky, "A War Comes", "Our sister" by Alexei Eriomin, "Appeal" by Engels Kozlov, "On the Kulikovo Field" by Boris Lavrenko, "In the midnight" by Anatoli Levitin, "Lenin among the workers" by Oleg Lomakin, "Dashing time" by Eugene Maltsev, "Returning" by Yuri Mezhirov, "A Song" by Evsey Moiseenko, "June 22, 1941" by Dmitry Oboznenko, "On the Volga River during the Civil War" by Gleb Savinov, "The day before.
 The Nevsky Prospekt" by Vladimir Seleznev, "Peoples of the Malaya Zemlya" by Mikhail Trufanov, "The Revival" by Boris Ugarov, and some others.

 Portrait genre was represented by the works of "Portrait of the writer Nikolai Tikhonov" by Taisia Afonina, "Portrait of Spirova, a mother of Natasha Kuchevskaya, a hero of Stalingrad" by Irina Baldina, "Portrait of welder" by Nikolai Baskakov, "Father and son", "Stableman Mikhail Repin", "Working-class family" by Dmitry Belyaev, "Portrait of woman artist" by Oleg Eremeev, "Portrait of veteran" by Elena Kostenko, "Portrait of composer Chisteliov" by Engels Kozlov, "Portrait of theater artist Stepanov" by Valeria Larina, "Portrait of Bochkin, notable builder" by Anatoli Levitin, "A Collective portrait of Physicians" by Oleg Lomakin, "Portrait of film and theatre actor Kirill Lavrov" by Yuri Mezhirov, "Portrait of the wife" by Evsey Moiseenko, "Alonushka", "Nurse", "Alexei" by Samuil Nevelshtein, "Portrait of Tanya Gorelova" by Dmitry Oboznenko, "Portrait of Sergei Chystiakov", "Portrait of actress Ludmila Chursina" by Victor Oreshnikov, "Ira" by Victor Otiev, "Selfportrait" by Yuri Pavlov, "Portrait of Dmitry Likhachov", "Portrait of stoker" by Varlen Pen, "Portrait of professor Voronkov", "Portrait of engineer Rumiantsev", "Portrait of Vasilkovsky, Professor of Architecture" by Semion Rotnitsky, "Architect Semionov" by Lev Russov, "Sergei Yesenin" by Igor Veselkin, and some others.